Image credit: Darryl Leja, NHGRI, Digital Media Database, www.genome.gov

 "I don't care," she said.

 It sounded pitiful, like something a child would say in the dark to convince herself she wasn't afraid.
 A little mantra of deception.
-She said it once more: "I don't care," knowing that there were things in the dark, no matter what you told yourself, that were stronger and longer-lived than you.
+She said it once more: "I don't care," knowing there were things in the dark, no matter what you told yourself, stronger and longer-lived than you.

 David wasn't hungry when he got home, and the tabouli was overcooked anyway, so she scraped the plates into the compost bin and carried it out into the yard.
 The compost pile wasn't supposed to smell, but it did.
 David would be on her about that.